 “There is no question that the online delivery has been challenging for students, however, it gave them the opportunity to develop online team skills - something that will be important to employers in the future, and it provided an opportunity to collaborate and connect with others at a time of isolation.”
 Claire Sinclair

-In the Department of Economics, Mathilde Peron designed ‘The Economics Summer Project’, which was targeted at first-year students, but open to all.
+In the Department of Economics and Related Studies, Mathilde Peron designed ‘The Economics Summer Project’, which was targeted at first-year students, but open to all.

 It gave students the chance to use real-world data to investigate important policy problems across three themes: climate change, public policy and the banking system.

 They were able to work on their own or as a group, with access to their own virtual space and collaborative tools.
 With the help of the Programme Design and Learning Technology team, Careers and the Maths Skills Centre, tips for online learning were also made available to support the students.

 “Overall, this project has helped us to develop important skills that will be useful in the future, during our degree and careers.
 In addition to data analysis skills, we feel that as a group this project helped us to develop other softer skills.
 We learned how to adapt to virtual working and collaborating online, developed our communication and teamwork skills, and overall we really enjoyed completing this project.”
 Alice, Aliyah, Anjali and Leigh, PPE students